 Poynor is a tiny town located in the state of Texas.
 With a population of 289 people and just one neighborhood, Poynor is the 991st largest community in Texas.

-Poynor is a blue-collar town, with 36.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Poynor is generally considered to be a blue-collar town.
+36.33% of the Poynor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Poynor is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Poynor who work in healthcare (8.99%), teaching (7.87%), and sales jobs (7.49%).

 The overall crime rate in Poynor is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Poynor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Poynor does not have a public transit system used by locals to get to and from work.

 The citizens of Poynor have a very low rate of college education: just 9.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.